cf-convention/cf-convention.github.io/.github/ISSUE_TEMPLATE/typo-issue.md

 ---
 name: Typo
-about: Use to correct typographical errors
+about: Use to correct typographical errors on the CF website
 title: ''
 labels: typo
 assignees: ''